zy0531/EcoTrashAI/README.md

 ## Inroduction

 Classifying trash types is essential for proper disposal, helping to protect the ecosystem and facilitate recycling.
 This project develops a trash classifier using state-of-the-art computer vision technology.
-The classifier can be used locally as a Gradio app.
+The classifier can either be used locally or deployed as a Gradio app.

 ## Demo
 - app link: https://huggingface.co/spaces/shl159/EcoTrashAI